oslokommune/okdata-cli/doc/events.md

 ```

 # Delete event stream
-Deleting a event stream can be done by executing:
+Deleting an event stream can be done by executing:
 ```bash
 origo event_streams delete <datasetid> <versionid>
 ```